browserengineering/book/book/html.md

 [^no-infinite-loop]: These `add_tag` methods themselves call
     `implicit_tags`, which means you can get into an infinite loop if you forget a case.
-Remember that every time you add a tag in `implicit_tags`, that tag itself shouldn't trigger more implicit tags.
+I've been careful to make sure that every tag added by `implicit_tags` doesn't itself trigger more implicit tags.

 Finally, the `</head>` tag can also be implicit, if the parser is